Shoulder Impingement Syndrome

 - Muscle weakness or pain when attempting to reach or lift.

-- Pain when putting your hand behind you back or head.
+- Pain when putting your hand behind your back or head.

 How is Shoulder Impingement Syndrome Diagnosed?

-In most cases, a thorough clinical examination will identify a rotator cuff impingement.
-Your physiotherapist will ask about your shoulder pain and its behaviour plus examine your shoulder with some specific tests that identify impingement signs.
+A thorough clinical examination will identify a rotator cuff impingement in most cases.
+Your physiotherapist will ask about your shoulder pain and its behaviour and examine your shoulder with specific tests that identify impingement signs.

-Shoulder pain can commonly be caused by a problem with your neck joints.
+A problem with your neck joints can commonly cause shoulder pain.
 Your physiotherapist will examine this area to rule out this cause or include its treatment in your care plan.

 For specific shoulder impingement advice, please consult your shoulder physiotherapist.